Charles Mulli

-Charles Mutua Mully (born 1949) is the founder and chief executive officer of Mully Children's Family (MCF), a Christian, non-governmental organization based in Kenya that works with disadvantaged populations.
+Charles Mutua Mully (born January 7, 1949) is the founder and chief executive officer of Mully Children's Family (MCF), a Christian, non-governmental organization based in Kenya that works with disadvantaged populations.
 Mully is the subject of the documentary film Mully, directed by Scott Haze, which was released in October 2017.

 Early life and family

 Charles Mutua Mully was born in 1949 in Kathithyamaa Village in Kangundo, Machakos, Kenya.
 Abandoned by his family at age six, he spent his adolescence begging on the streets.
 Mulli attended the Kyamulendu and Kathithyamaa schools in Kangundo, Machakos.
 Completing his primary education in 1966, he was unable to enter secondary school because he could not afford it.
 At age 17, Mulli converted to Christianity after walking into a church and going through an experience that he believed had allowed him to attain salvation.
 Mulli walked 70 km to Nairobi in search of employment.
 He found work at a private home where his duties included tilling the garden, washing clothes, cooking in the kitchen, and other domestic chores.
 A year later, Mulli was promoted to a farm assistant and transferred to Kakuzi Farm in Thika where he met his future wife, Esther Nthenya.
-They married on December 22, 1970, and had eight biological children.
+They married on 22 December 1970, and had eight biological children.

 Career and education

 In 1970, Mulli began working at Strabag Road Construction Company where he oversaw the company's supplies.
 He remained with the company until 1972.
 With the money he earned working for Strabag, Mulli bought a vehicle and began operating a public transport service running between Eldoret and Nyaru.
 He also began engaging in agricultural business ventures.

 Mulli founded the Mullyways Agencies, a transportation business conglomerate, in the 1970s, gaining assets valued in millions of shillings.
 He also served as chairman of the boards for several international schools in Kenya between 1970 and 1991, which included Kessup Girls Schools, Kaptagat Preparatory School and Chebisaas High School.

 In 1989, Mulli sold all his property and businesses, and dedicated the proceeds to helping street children through rescue, shelter, medical care, psychosocial support, and education.
-Currently, Mully Children's Family has just under 3,000 children in their centers in Ndalani, Yatta, Kitale, Kilifi, Lodwar and Dar es Salaam in Tanzania.
-Since 1989, Charles and Esther Mulli have taken in more than 23,000 abandoned children.
+Currently, Mully Children's Family has more than 6,000 children in their centers in Ndalani, Yatta, Kitale, Kilifi, Lodwar and Dar es Salaam in Tanzania.
+Since 1989, Charles and Esther Mulli have taken in more than 26,000 abandoned children.

 In 2009, Mully was awarded an honorary doctorate in humanities by the United Graduate College and Seminary.
 In 2011, he was awarded an honorary doctorate in Social Work from Kabarak University.
 In 2019, an honorary Doctor of Science degree award of McGill University – Montreal Canada, in Agriculture and Environment Sciences.